-- a) Passenger transport operators can, in case of scheduled modernisation works (large-scale maintenance and renewal) qualify for compensation, in the instances and to the degree described below. - i.
-No compensation is provided in case of possessions during weekends, night-time, off-peak hours, low traffic periods (i.e., school holidays and official public holidays) or when the through traffic is not affected. - ii.
+a) Passenger transport operators can, in case of scheduled modernisation works (large-scale maintenance and renewal) qualify for compensation, in the instances and to the degree described below.

+- ii.
 Compensation is provided if and in so far as a possession (partly) falls during normal working days (not low passenger traffic periods) and if the morning and/or evening peak times are affected.
 Compensation then applies to the cancelled train kilometres of the trains during those working days. - iii. the amount of the financial compensation is calculated on the basis of an amount per cancelled train kilometre of a normal traffic situation as a result of the possession; - iv.
 The compensation tariff for passenger transport operators depends on the category to which the affected route section is allocated according to and amounts to: - For Category 1 route sections: € 11 per cancelled train km according to the timetable. - For Category 2 route sections: € 6 per cancelled train km according to the timetable.